-Boats operating between sunset and sunrise (hours vary by state) must use navigation lights.
-Nighttime operation, especially during bad weather or fog, can be dangerous.
+Boats operating between sunset and sunrise (hours vary by state) must use navigational lights, nighttime operation, especially during bad weather or fog can be dangerous.
 All Rules of the Road apply at night; it is best to slow down and stay clear of all boats, regardless of who has right-of-way.

-Protect your night vision by avoiding bright lights.
-Have a passenger, if possible, help keep watch for other boats, water hazards, and aids to navigation.
+Protect your night vision by avoiding bright lights and have a passenger, if possible, help keep watch for other boats, water hazards, and aids to navigation.